 1) Cleanup

-If your birdbath has been around for a while and you’ve not spent some time cleaning it up and dusting it off, make sure you do so before you paint.
+If your birdbath has been around for a while and you’ve not cleaned it up and dusted it off, ensure you do so before you paint.

 In order for the paint to stay on well, it is important that you do a proper clean-up before we even get on to any other steps.